Yet another "Five steps to get started with cold calling"

 You’re not going to like it.
 The leads you call are not going to like it.
 Life’s not good in this phase.
 Cry if you must (but not on the phone).
 Still reading this?
 Don’t read any further until you’ve finished following the instructions in this step.
 Once you’ve done that and you feel awful, come back and read the next bit.

 Step 2: Get your first reward - If you’ve made it this far, you deserve a reward.
 Share with us your experience so far, reflecting on your failures.
-If it’s been truly miserable, we’ll reward you with a free myphoner subscription for a couple of months.
+If it’s been truly miserable, we’ll reward you with free access to our Power Dialer for a couple of months.

 "Some people only dream about success, but you're going to wake up and work hard at it!
 Nothing is impossible."